djoepramono/devbox/ricing/firefox/README.md

 - Go to `about:addons`
 - Go to Tree Style Tabs menu
 - Under preferences, there's a section where you can copy paste CSS rules

+# Full Screen URL auto hiding

+By default going full screen via bswpm will make Firefox go full screen mode as well and hide the url bar.
+This can be disabled with `about:config` -> `browser.fullscreen.autohide` = false